MillionLinesOfCode/javapenalty/README.md

 ![alt text](http://t2online.com/unsafe/780x380/smart/s3.ap-south-1.amazonaws.com/cms-abp-prod-media/library/polopoly_fs/1.75901.1496484359!/image/image.jpg_gen/derivatives/matrix2x1/image.jpg)
 # javapenalty
-A simple football penalty shootout game written in the Java programming language.
+A simple football penalty shootout game with a GUI written in the Java programming language.

 # How it works
 1.Select your favourite player from a list of five players.